fdoxyz/visualcosita/src/content/post/metalsmith-polyglot.md

 lang: en
 ---

 This is a simple plugin I made to link the translated content of my static website generated with Metalsmith.
 For newcomers, my short description of Metalsmith is *"a gulp-like pipe solution for processing/generating your files"*, though you might want to check out [their website](http://www.metalsmith.io/) for a more accurate description.
-In my [previous post](/post/sup-world) I talked about why I chose to use Metalsmith and a couple of beginner tutorial suggestions.
+In my [previous post](/post/sup-world) I talked about why I chose to use Metalsmith and a couple of getting-started tutorial suggestions.
 After `npm install metalsmith-polyglot` we can dive right into business.

 #### The project structure